NUS-Curiosity/KernJC/README.md

 ./create-image.sh
 ```

-Note that you need to input your own NVD API key in `config.yaml` to enable the NVD API query feature.
+Note that you need to input your own NVD API key in `config.yaml` to enable database updating.
 If you do not have an NVD API key, you can apply for one [here](https://nvd.nist.gov/vuln/data-feeds#JSON_FEED).

 ## Quick Start